African Plate Boundary

 For example, the African major plate contains the whole continent of Africa as well as the surrounding oceanic crust of the Atlantic Ocean.

-Plate tectonics are never idle.
-For example, the African Plate moves at an average rate of about 2.5 centimeters per year.
-That’s about how fast your nails grow each year.
+The African Plate moves at an average rate of about 2.5 centimeters per year.
+That’s about how fast your fingernails grow each year.

 This diverging plate boundary creates some of the youngest oceanic crust on the planet.